 Greyhound and your family including any other pets you may have are

-- After final approval, you will
+- After final approval, a home visit

 receive your life long companion.